youknowone/memvec/README.md

 # MemVec

 `MemVec` is a Vec-like interface for continuous memory buffer.
-Mostly intended to be used with `mmap`.
+Mostly designed to be used with `mmap`.

+`VecFile` is a simple linear database.
+For the database, a file is a collection of records. `VecFile` is the Vec interface of a file of records without read, write, and seek but using mmap.

 ## VecFile + MemVec